rad013/web-project-2/README.md

     • Display information about D’CAFE’s contact details.

-    • Provide a  form for users to submit message.
+    • Provide a form for users to submit messages.